 Semen cryopreservation (sperm banking) before treatment starts is the only well-established method to preserve fertility potential in pubertal and post-pubertal males.
-Internationally, it is strongly recommended that those in this patient group who are at any risk of post-treatment infertility should be offered the opportunity to bank sperm [7, 21, 22].
+Internationally, it is strongly recommended that those in this patient group who are at any risk of post-treatment infertility should be offered the opportunity to bank sperm [7, 22, 23].
 This is most commonly achieved using ejaculated sperm via masturbation, and the chances of a future pregnancy are increased when more than one sample is provided.
-Assisted reproductive technology may be required to achieve pregnancy with cryopreserved semen.
-Success using cryopreserved sperm has an aggregate rate for parenthood of 49% [21].
-With cases of pregnancies using sperm stored for up to 28 years have been reported [116].
+Assisted reproductive technology will be to achieve pregnancy with cryopreserved semen.
+Success using cryopreserved sperm has an aggregate rate for parenthood of 49% [22].
+Cases of pregnancies using sperm stored for up to 28 years have been reported [122, 123].

-Prior to the commencement of treatment, the quality of sperm in patients with cancer is often decreased [117].
+Prior to the commencement of treatment, the quality of sperm in patients with cancer is often decreased [124].
 However, moderate-quality evidence indicates sperm condition and yield is sufficient for cryopreservation where the sample is obtained via masturbation [7].
-Poor sperm quality has been reported in patients with Hodgkin Disease and testicular cancer [118, 119].
+Poor sperm quality has been reported in patients with Hodgkin Disease and testicular cancer [125, 126].
 This may mean assisted reproductive technologies such as intra-cytoplasmic sperm injection may be necessary to achieve a pregnancy.
 Patients should not, however, be discouraged from banking sperm even when sperm quality is reduced.